grafana/mimir/docs/sources/operators-guide/deploy-grafana-mimir/jsonnet/deploying.md

      ```

    > **Note**: The generated Kubernetes manifests create resources in the `default` namespace.
 To use a different namespace, change the `namespace` configuration option in the `environments/default/main.jsonnet` file, and re-generate the Kubernetes manifests.

-   > Jsonnet-based installation uses etcd for the HA tracker by default.
+      > **Note**: Jsonnet-based installation uses etcd for the HA tracker by default.
 To install etcd, we expect you have the [etcd-operator](https://github.com/coreos/etcd-operator) running in your K8S cluster.